-As part of the partnership, Banfield made a multimillion-dollar commitment toward the development of a new four-year online degree program at App State for licensed veterinary technicians (LVTs).
-This will address the market demand — particularly in rural communities — for skilled veterinary professionals.
+As part of the partnership, Banfield made a multimillion-dollar commitment toward the development of the new four-year online veterinary technology degree program at App State.

 What do you think?